 When purchasing an antenna, look on its label for the color-coded antenna mark for

 outdoor antennas.
-The CEA-certified labeling standard for antenna types is:
+The CTA-certified labeling standard for antenna types is:

 Yellow - Small Multi-directional1 Type

 The smallest, least powerful antennas.
 Designs may include novel shaped disk and

 patch antennas as well as those that attach to satellite systems.

 Larger and slightly more powerful.
 These antennas include novel stick, wing shaped

 Bigger in size, these antennas receive more signal power.
 Better for greater distances

 from signal source and areas with low signal strength.
 Styles include element antennas.